How to Learn Portuguese: The Complete 9-Step Guide for Absolute Beginners

 All Portuguese dialects share common features when it comes to pronunciation:

-- the use of the tricky lh and nh digraphs
+- Tricky lh and nh digraphs

-- the tendency to almost completely disregard vowels at the end of words, which is even more evident in Portugal
+- The tendency to almost completely disregard vowels at the end of words, which is even more evident in Portugal

 For example, the Spanish words tiempo (time), quiero (I want), tiene (he/she has) or bien (well) become tempo, quero, tem and bem in Portuguese, regardless of the dialect.

 Both Brazil and Portugal offer a huge variety of music genres, like samba (and its subgenre pagode), bossa nova, funk, alternative rock, great pop songs to dance to, fado, indie rock bands and creative rap songs.

 Both countries showcase contributions from African cultural influences in their music, not to mention a powerful tradition of protest songs.